 Dr. Forster has a special interest in the treatment of pterygia and this is done under local anaesthesia in a day surgery with removal of the pterygium and to reduce the risk of recurrence of the pterygium, an auto-conjunctival transplant is performed at the same time.

 Dr. Forster, being an expert glaucoma specialist, has a special interest in the management of glaucoma and has equipped his practice with state of the art equipment for early detection of glaucoma and the monitoring of structural damage which usually precedes further visual field loss by several years.
 As well as the usual equipment, Dr. Forster has now installed a Heidelberg Spectralis OCT (optical coherence tomography) which is proving invaluable in the diagnosis and management of macular disease and glaucoma.

 Dr. Forster believes in continuing medical education to enable his patients to benefit from the latest in medical knowledge and techniques and regularly attends meetings and conferences.

 Dr. Forster has been actively involved over the years in the functions of the Royal Australian and New Zealand College of Ophthalmologists as a federal councillor, a state branch chairman and, for many years, a member and subsequently for about 15 years, chairman of the Medicare Advisory Committee.

-Dr. Forster is a foundation share holder/surgeon of the Queensland Eye Hospital and has served on the Medical Advisory Committee for nearly 20 years.
+Dr. Forster is a foundation share holder/surgeon of the Queensland Eye Hospital and has served on the Medical Advisory Committee for over 20 years.
 He believes the facility and staffing is second to none and he uses the Queensland Eye Hospital for all his surgical procedures.